wanming/pipelining/README.md

 # pipelining
-HTTP pipelining client for the browser and NodeJS
+Xhr stream client for the browser and NodeJS

 ### HOW TO USE